-(Mandatory for Substantial and Gut Rehab built before 1986 only)
+(Mandatory for Substantial and Gut Rehab built before 1986 only) (Optional/5 points for Mod Rehab)

-Test water from dwelling unit faucets for water quality and remediate as indicated below.
+Test water from Dwelling Unit faucets for water quality and remediate as indicated below.
 For testing bottles and instructions, contact an EPA approved lab.
 Find certified labs near you via MDH Environmental Laboratory Accreditation Program or by calling the Safe Drinking Water Hotline at 1.800.426.4791 for the address and phone number of your state laboratory certification officer to find labs near you.

-- Test water from the primary drinking water faucet of each dwelling unit for the presence of lead.
-If any results are over 0 ppb, install NSF/ANSI 58 or NSF/ANSI 53 filters in all units and replace these over time per manufacturer's instructions.
+- Test water from the primary drinking water faucet of each Dwelling Unit for the presence of lead.
+If any results are over 0 ppb, install NSF/ANSI 58 or NSF/ANSI 53 filters in all units and replace these over time, per manufacturer's instructions.
 Results must be submitted and will be reviewed by Minnesota Housing staff. - If lead faucet testing produces any results above 10 ppb, Minnesota Housing may require additional remediation such as, but not limited to, replacing lead service lines and replacing all fixtures with NSF 61 certified fixtures.
-If required, provide a remediation plan per applicable state or federal requirements to Minnesota Housing for approval.
+If required, provide to Minnesota Housing for approval a remediation plan per applicable state or federal requirements.